Updated on Jan. 9, 2018: Life insurance isn’t an investment ...except when it is.

 To make matters more complicated, there’s also a policy type that combines the two: variable universal life insurance.

-Like universal life insurance, you can adjust the premium and death benefit of your policy; like variable life insurance, there are sub-accounts in which you can invest.
+Like universal life insurance, you can adjust the premium and death benefit of your policy.
+Like variable life insurance, there are sub-accounts in which you can invest.
 There’s a lot of potential with a variable universal life insurance policy, because it comes with the options and flexibility of its parent policies, but it also takes more effort to get the most value.

 Permanent life insurance policies sound like a dream come true — life insurance and an investment in one — but the high fees normally associated with permanent life insurance make these policies prohibitively expensive.

 You also don’t have control over your investments when it comes to the cash value component of a permanent life insurance policy.
-If you invest on your own, you can choose between stocks, mutual funds, and more to find the right mix that meets your needs and risk tolerance; a variable life insurance policy gives you control over your investments relative to other permanent life insurance policies, but you’re still limited by what’s offered with the policy.
+If you invest on your own, you can choose between stocks, mutual funds and more to find the right mix that meets your needs and risk tolerance.
+A variable life insurance policy gives you control over your investments relative to other permanent life insurance policies, but you’re still limited by what’s offered with the policy.

 What you end up with is life insurance that’s more complicated than what most people need, and an investment option that usually won’t get the returns you would by investing on your own.
 There’s a reason why "buy term and invest the rest" is a common refrain in personal finance circles.

-Term life insurance is enough for most people, but if you’re going to choose a permanent life insurance policy it’s important to know the differences between them.
+As we said, term life insurance is enough for most people, but if you’re going to choose a permanent life insurance policy it’s important to know the differences between them.
 Just because they both have a cash value component doesn’t mean they’re the same, and the differences can have a big impact on your financial well-being.